Last updated on August 6th, 2023 at 06:41 am

 For example, oil extracted from soybeans, corn, or cottonseed is rich in linoleic acid, and omega -6 fatty acid

-The beneficial effects of lipids in fish diets are particularly evident in structure and function of cell membranes.
+The beneficial effects of lipids in fish diets are particularly evident in the structure and function of cell membranes.

 The cell membrane is a semi-permeable and flexible layer that encloses each cell in animals and controls the passage of nutrients and other substances in and out of the cell interior.